gaehlerm/SoftwareEngineering/README.md

 Working with legacy code (Michael Feathers) This book is about working with code that doesn’t have any tests and probably needs some refactoring.

-The Pragmatic Programmer 2nd edition (Dave Thomas, …?)
-This book is one of the inspirations to write my book here.
+The Pragmatic Programmer 2nd edition (Thomas, Hunt) This book is one of the inspirations to write my book here.
 It contains a lot of general advice on software development, tough ultimately only quite little of their recommendations made it into this book here.

 Refactoring 2nd edition (Martin Fowler) Simply a great book on refactoring.
 The introductory example is simply amazing.
 Martin takes an innocent looking function and applies some of his refactoring steps.
 In the end there is some code that is super smooth.
 It has barely any indentations!